Skip to main content

 PluginContext Fields

-The ctx object passed to onStart() provides scoped access to shell infrastructure:
+The ctx object passed to onStart() and onStop() provides scoped access to shell infrastructure:

 ctx.loggerPluginLogger